cloudflare/cloudflare-docs/products/workers/src/content/learning/using-websockets.md

 </Aside>

-WebSocket servers in Cloudflare Workers allow you to receive messages from a client in real-time.
+WebSocket servers in Cloudflare Workers allow you to receive messages from a client in real time.
 This guide will show you how to set up a WebSocket server in Workers.

 A client can make a WebSocket request in the browser by instantiating a new instance of `WebSocket`, passing in the URL for your Workers function: